-All applicants will be required to attend interview for the programme and initial interviews will be scheduled for early June 2019.
+All applicants will be required to attend interview for the programme.

 Successful applicants will then be required to login/register on the Postgraduate Applications Centre (PAC system) online by going to www.pac.ie PAC applications require a non-refundable application fee of €50 payable directly to PAC.